user883311/cheese_me_up/README.md

 # CheesopediA
 ## Cheese lovers' companion
 Start curating your cheese right on your phone.
 Keep track of your favorite cheeses and never forget the ones you fell in love with.
-Download Cheespedia now on your iOS or Android devices and easily add any cheese you like.
+Download Cheespedia now on your iOS or Android devices, and easily add any cheese you like.

-Born as a Flutter playground.
-I learnt about Object Oriented Programming (OOP), the Flutter Widget tree, serialization, authentification methods, and material design.
+This app was born as a Flutter playground.
+I learnt about classes and Object Oriented Programming (OOP), the Flutter Widget tree, stateless and stateful widgets, data serialization, user authentification methods, and material design.

 ## User stories
-I can:
+The user can:
 - login into my user account
 - get information about an exensive list of world cheeses
 - sort cheeses by relevant tags: type of milk flavor, texture, country, etc.